 Why I Checked Myself into a Mental Hospital

 Why would you voluntarily commit yourself into a psych ward?
 There’s actually a lot of different answers to this question.
 And after I give my answer, I hope it will help someone.
 I have shared about my postpartum depression previously on my blog and social media.
 So it should come as no surprise that that was the driving force behind my decision.

-As a mother, one of my worst fears is my children getting hurt.
+One of my worst fears is one of my children getting hurt.
 Me being the cause of such pain is unimaginable.
 But when depression hits, and those thoughts start to creep in, it can be hard to think clearly.
 Since becoming a mother, all I have ever wanted to be was a good one.
 I’ve spent countless hours “researching” how to be a better mother.
 How to raise what I considered to be “good children.”
 And while deep down I know there is absolutely no such thing as a perfect mom, some days those fears of inadequacy come back to haunt me.

 After months of therapy for my marriage, I have learned to be more conscious of my own emotions.
 Taking time to monitor how I am feeling and how my thoughts play a role in my day to day life.
-So when things started to get dark and thoughts started to spiral out of control, being clear headed enough to call someone for help was mind blowing.
+When things started to get dark.
+With the thoughts spiraling out of control.
+It surprised me that I was clear headed enough to call someone for help.
 It’s because of this mindfulness that I was able to go to my local crisis care center and speak with a licensed therapist versus committing suicide as I had planned.

 How I Ensured My Baby Had Enough Breastmilk

 But what if you are a breastfeeding mom like me?
 Having never been to a mental health facility I was unaware of how I would continue to provide my youngest with breastmilk.
 I didn’t want this “unknown” to stop me from getting help.
-Nor, did I want my issues to keep my child from getting the only nourishment he had ever known.
+But I also didn’t want my issues to keep my child from being fed.